Kwadwo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks find all empty files and directories 101-gifs lists all files with a .gif extension 102-acrostic decodes acrostics using the first line
+100-empty_casks find all empty files and directories 101-gifs lists all files with a .gif extension 102-acrostic decodes acrostics using the first line 103-biggest_fan parses web servers logs in TSV format as inputs and displays the 11 hosts which did the most requests